 - Anyone looking for a multi-purpose barbell that can handle powerlifting, as well as Olympic and CrossFit lifts.

-- Athletes who want a barbell with a high tensile strength — the Rogue Ohio is rated at 200,000 pounds.
+- Athletes who want a barbell with a high tensile strength — the stainless steel version of this bar is rated at 200,000 PSI (190,000 for the others).

 Who Shouldn’t Buy the Rogue Ohio Barbell